cake-tech/cake_wallet/README.md

 * Specify restore height for faster syncing
 * Specify multiple recipients for batch sending
 * Optionally set Monero nodes as trusted for faster syncing
-* Specify a proxy for Monero nodes, compatible with Tor and i2p
+* Specify a proxy for Monero nodes, compatible with Anyone and i2p

 ### Bitcoin Specific Features